beanjs/beanjs-offical/content/beanio/inner/E.md

  ]
 ```

-In this case setting depth to `2` will make no difference as there are
+In this case setting depth to `2` will make no difference as there are no more
-no more children to traverse.
+children to traverse.

 ### E.getTemperature()

-::i-chinese{sha="8b4222cdfb5f03c9eec836c9e964dd8c49f51b5c00073bb7d0840dececbf406a"}
+::i-chinese{sha="5d12a2d975e36c840c84050d7bce185ffe6576bb49564c74df01ff45259d948b"}
 ::
 Use the microcontroller's internal thermistor to work out the temperature.

+On Puck.js v2.0 this will use the on-board PCT2075TP temperature sensor, but on
+other devices it may not be desperately well calibrated.

+While this is implemented on Espruino boards, it may not be implemented on other
+devices.
+If so it'll return NaN.

+> **Note:** This is not entirely accurate and varies by a few degrees from chip
+ to chip.
+It measures the `die temperature`, so when connected to USB it could
+ be reading 10 over degrees C above ambient temperature.
+When running from
+ battery with `setDeepSleep(true)` it is much more accurate though.

 ### E.hwRand()

-::i-chinese{sha="e815d28d7a07b25b68478393f96875db49cd8bb50c51fa5748939409832f042f"}
+::i-chinese{sha="248be90fdcb7a8a6b1d8b404fb828a5b07326ec9fd42cb84a400e2733c6e776a"}
 ::
-Unlike 'Math.random()' which uses a pseudo-random number generator, this
+Unlike 'Math.random()' which uses a pseudo-random number generator, this method
-method reads from the internal voltage reference several times, xoring and
+reads from the internal voltage reference several times, XOR-ing and rotating to
-rotating to try and make a relatively random value from the noise in the
+try and make a relatively random value from the noise in the signal.
-signal.

 ### E.on("init",listener)